 Catabasis Pharmaceuticals, Inc. (CATB): A clinical-stage biopharma company with drugs in development for muscular dystrophy and cystic fibrosis.

-iRobot Corporation (IRBT): The shares of this maker of robotic vacuum cleaners, mopping, and lawn mowers (a big thank you from dog owners like me!) are forecast to grow sales at an annual rate of 18% over the next five years.
+iRobot Corporation (IRBT): This maker of robotic vacuum cleaners, mopping, and lawn mowers (a big thank you from dog owners like me!) is forecast to grow sales at an annual rate of 18% over the next five years.

 Myovant Sciences Ltd. (MYOV): This clinical biopharma focuses on women’s health and endocrine diseases.
 The shares recently got a lift due to the FDA acceptance of its drug application for relugolix combination, to treat uterine fibroids.
 Of course, any biotech stock is speculative, but this company actually has approved drugs.
 I expect a lot more to come.